Gaussianer/FasterSeg/README.md

+# Training the FasterSeg model with custom data
+##

+We will show you a way to train the FasterSeg model with custom data for your own application requirements.
+But next we will introduce FasterSeg.
+We will then use a modified version of the FasterSeg repository to show how you can train it to use custom objects.

+## Overview
-# FasterSeg: Searching for Faster Real-time Semantic Segmentation [[PDF](https://arxiv.org/pdf/1912.10917.pdf)]
+### FasterSeg: Searching for Faster Real-time Semantic Segmentation [[PDF](https://arxiv.org/pdf/1912.10917.pdf)]

 [![Language grade: Python](https://img.shields.io/lgtm/grade/python/g/TAMU-VITA/FasterSeg.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/TAMU-VITA/FasterSeg/context:python) [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

 Wuyang Chen, Xinyu Gong, Xianming Liu, Qian Zhang, Yuan Li, Zhangyang Wang

 In ICLR 2020.

-## Overview

-We will show you a way to train the FasterSeg model with custom data for your own application requirements.

 <p align="center">
   <img src="images/cityscapes_128x256.gif" alt="Cityscapes" width="300"/></br>